Geometry Descriptions in scuff-em

 a planar metamaterial array or an infinite square lattice

 of spheres.
-In this case, your .scuffgeo
+In this case, your .scuffgeo file will

 specify lattice vectors together with a description